anran1505027695-ctrl/EWOAE/README.md

 decision logic, rather than to serve as a fully automated software package.

 ## Contents
-- `EWOAE_algorithm.js`: Core algorithm file implementing the EWOAE Algorithm
+- `EWOAE_algorithm.js`: Core algorithm file implementing the EWOAE algorithm

 ## Notes
 - The code demonstrates the key computational steps of the algorithm.
 - Users may need to adapt the code to their own datasets and platforms.
 - The implementation is provided for transparency and reproducibility of the proposed method.

-## License
-MIT License